How Do We Demonstrate Our Love for God? 15 Ways

 My little boy comes to me with his shoelaces twisted in knots.
 I’m soaking in my morning reading and enjoying a hot cup of coffee.
 I feel like I might be the world’s worst mom, but I don’t really want to set my coffee aside to untangle dirty shoelaces.
-A fleeting thought crosses my mind—a gentle whisper about how to love like Jesus—and I set the mug on the table.
+A fleeting question crosses my mind: How do we demonstrate our love for God?

 If I’m being real, I don’t want this interruption to the one part of the day I set aside to center myself.